 You are also voting with your dollars for the type of products they carry and how much they charge.

-When people patronize businesses, they are supporting those businesses and giving them the opportunity to grow and become successful.
+When people patronize businesses, they are supporting those businesses and allowing them to grow and become successful.

 How can you tell if someone is patronizing you?